foomow/MaoEdit/README.md

 # MaoEdit
-a personal tool for edit
+a personal tool as a clipboard with multiple contents